 When Sue and Andy Shoemaker had their next litter Sue offered to sell us a dog to start showing.
-A boy in the litter that we later named swam or Shoefly's Samuel Adams caught our eye.
+A boy in the litter that we later named Sam or Shoefly's Samuel Adams caught our eye.
 He was a very handsome basset with plenty of type and extremely sweet.
-Sam became our first show dog.
+Sam became our first "real" show dog.

 Unlike Chili, Sam loved the shows.
 He was a natural once he discovered what I wanted him to do.
-In those days clubs that had shows were required by the AKC to hold matches in addition to their shows.
+In those days clubs that had shows were required by the AKC to hold matches (practice shows) in addition to their shows.
 Sam and I used the opportunity offered by the matches to hone our skills and partnership.

 I also discovered a handling class close to home.
 Unfortunately the person running the class had no idea how to present a basset hound.
 That part I had to learn from Sue and watching others but the class gave us practice and Sam the opportunity to be around other breeds of dogs.

 Once Sam was six months old we started entering him in shows.
 He was so excited.
 Sam just loved people and other dogs.
 I still recall vividly that the first show was the Beverly Hills Kennel Club at the Sports Arena, the location of our very first foray into dog shows.
 As we entered the ring Sam got so excited that a big wad of foam and bile came flowing out of his mouth.
 Obviously the judge wasn't amused and called for a clean up.
-Sam was still Reserve Winner that day.
+Sam was still Reserve Winner (that's like second place) that day.

 Sue felt very sorry about what happened and offered us a boy out of her next litter.
 By the time she had the litter and we went to see her boy Pam and I were getting somewhat skeptical about being able to get a dog to show.
 Sue tried to assure us that this time would be different.